 What is deep sleep

-Sleep can be broken down into different ‘stages’ of sleep.
+Sleep can be broken down into four different ‘stages’ of sleep.
 Most commonly, sleep is divided into rapid eye movement sleep (REM) and non-REM (NREM) sleep.
-NREM sleep accounts for the majority of sleep (75-80% of total sleep duration), while REM sleep makes up the rest.
-Within NREM sleep, there are four stages; the first stage is light sleep and is mostly the transitory onset of sleep; the second stage is also considered light sleep, but makes up a longer duration than stage 1.
+NREM sleep accounts for most of the sleep (75-80% of total sleep duration), while REM sleep makes up the rest.
+Within NREM sleep, there are three stages; the first stage is light sleep and is mostly the transitory onset of sleep; the second stage is also considered light sleep but makes up a longer duration than stage 1.

 The third and fourth stages are considered ‘deep sleep’ and are characterized by slow brain waves.
 Deep sleep makes up roughly 13-23% of nightly sleep.
 It is during these stages that sleep is restorative and leads to many adaptive physiological outcomes that help the body adapt and repair.
-As such, deep sleep has been shown to be more important than total sleep time in affecting physiological outcomes.
+As such, deep sleep is more important than total sleep time, affecting health outcomes.

 How it is measured

 Deep sleep is often identified by slow waveforms on an electroencephalogram (EEG), which measures brain wave activity.
-As an alternative, deep sleep has been shown to have decreased movement and altered vital signs, particularly: lower heart rate, higher heart rate variability, lower blood pressure, lower temperature, and decreased sympathetic activity, among others.
+As an alternative, deep sleep has been shown to have decreased movement and altered vital signs, particularly: lower heart rate, higher heart rate variability, lower blood pressure, lower temperature, and decreased sympathetic activity.

 By measuring these changes using wearable technologies (accelerometers and photoplethysmography [PPG]), a close approximation of sleep stage can be made.
-Using this technology allows for passive measurement with much less equipment than a traditional EEG or polysomnogram.
+This technology allows for passive measurement with much less equipment than a traditional EEG or polysomnogram.

 The Biostrap Buzz